Banner

 Sensory Integration Information Links

-To find sensory integration practice in your area, look in your yellow pages for occupational therapy, find the ones who work with children, and then call and find out if they use sensory integration theory in their practice.
+To find sensory integration practice in your area, look in your online yellow pages for occupational therapy, find the ones who work with children, and then call and find out if they use sensory integration theory in their practice.
 Have them explain a little of what they do, since that can mean totally different things to different people.
-To study up a little on the terminology, look at Sensory 101.
-There is a partial listing of therapists who have completed the long and expensive training by Western Psychological Services in partnership with University of Southern California, at this link.
+To study up a little on the terminology, look at Sensory 101WPS used to maintain a list of therapists who completed SIPT training through them, but I can't find it now.
 OTs who have completed this program are known as "Certified in Sensory Integration," and "SIPT certified," because part of the training is in the administration and interpretation of the Sensory Integration and Praxis Test or SIPT.
 Not every therapist who has completed this certification is listed, however.
 And many therapists who are very active in using sensory integration therapy have not completed this certification.

-In the Richmond, Virginia area I have had experience with the sensory integration practices at Children's Hospital and at Geri Allen's Integrated Therapy Services (recently relocated to Forest Avenue, phone number (804) 282-4596).
-Integrated Therapy Services currently has three OT's who are SIPT-certified working there.
+In the Richmond, Virginia area I have had experience with the sensory integration practices at Geri Allen's Integrated Therapy Services (Geri Allen passed away, sadly, and this clinic is closed).
+Therapists from Integrated Therapy Services have started two different clinics, Spot On Therapy and Tree House Pediatric Therapy.
+Between them they currently have at least three OT's who are SIPT-certified working there.
 I know there are other local practices that do some amount of SI therapy, but those are the two big ones that I know of near me.
-When I lived in California, I worked for Fourt Therapy Center and can very highly recommend them.
+When I lived in California, I worked for Fourt Therapy Center (now Play Steps, as Barbara partiall retired) and can very highly recommend them.
 I learned a LOT from Barbara Fourt.
 There are several other well-reputed clinics in that area who work with children with sensory integration difficulties.

 The Sensory Processing Disorder Foundation